nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 #### Sass Support / IDE Support

 We recommend the usage of [Tailwind's Official VS Code Extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) for IntelliSense Support.
-You might need to set `.scss` files to use Tailwind as the Interpreter.
+You might need to set `.css` files to use Tailwind as the Interpreter.

 ### Vercel